-Students acquire these skills through library instruction and hands-on use of library materials and resources.
-The librarians work closely with faculty from all disciplines to ensure that library research is integrated into the curriculum.
-In addition, the librarians encourage students to develop a love of reading and lifelong learning.
+By adhering to the mission, the librarians are able to guide students as they acquire 21st century skills through library instruction and hands-on use of library resources.
+The librarians work closely with faculty from all disciplines to ensure that information literacy and basic research is integrated into the curriculum and classroom.

 The library also plays an integral role in student life at Gonzaga.
-On a typical school day, you’ll find students and faculty collaborating on projects, engaged in quiet reading, working on computers, or just relaxing with friends.
-Board games and chess sets are always available, and the popular annual ping pong and mini-golf tournaments have students and faculty vying for bragging rights.
-The library’s annual poetry slam and speaker series often feature Gonzaga alumni.
-To view photos of current and past events held in the library, please visit us on Facebook!
+On a typical school day, one can find students and faculty collaborating on projects, engaged in quiet reading, borrowing textbooks, or just relaxing with friends.
+Board games and chess sets are always available, and the popular annual ping pong tournament has students and faculty vying for bragging rights.

 List of 2 items.

 More than 20,000 books, ebooks, and reference volumes.

 Numerous periodicals, magazines, and newspapers in print and online formats.